Mnuchin to attend top Saudi event, media exit over missing journalist

 The City of London, Britain’s financial district and one of the main lobbyists for the country’s finance sector, said it is urgently seeking more information on Khashoggi.
 Its leader Catherine McGuinness is due to attend the conference.

-Additional reporting by Clara Denina, Simon Jessop, Huw Jones and Oliver Hirt in London, and Doina Chiacu and Susan Heavey in Washington; Editing by Susan Thomas and James Dalgleish
+Additional reporting by Clara Denina, Simon Jessop, Huw Jones and Oliver Hirt in London, and Doina Chiacu, Patricia Zengerle and Susan Heavey in Washington; Editing by Susan Thomas and James Dalgleish